Exceptions to Policy and Exam Grievances

-NCCPA is here to assist you if you have an exam grievance, need an exception to policy or have a disciplinary issue.
+NCCPA is here to assist you if you need an exception to policy (ETP), have an exam grievance, or have a disciplinary issue.
 We understand that things can happen and have policies in place to help in specific situations.
 We have created a video that has a wealth of information and can answer many of your questions.
-If you find yourself needing assistance in one of the areas above, we have more specific information below the video.
+If you find yourself needing assistance with an exception to policy, exam grievance or disciplinary policy question, we have more specific information below the video.

-If you need to request an exception to policy or extension of certification maintenance requirements, you will need to submit the information listed below.
+If you need to request an exception to policy (ETP) or extension of certification maintenance requirements, please read the steps below.

-Note: In all cases, the decision as to whether the circumstances qualify for an exception to policy will be at the sole discretion of the NCCPA.
+Note: In all cases, the decision as to whether the circumstance qualifies for an exception to policy will be at the sole discretion of the NCCPA.

 NCCPA endeavors to assure the public that certified physician assistants meet professional standards of knowledge and skills.
 NCCPA also attempts to ensure that the physician assistants we certify are upholding appropriate standards of professionalism and ethics in practice.

-If you think you might be in violation of NCCPA policies or standards, read our Code of Conduct for Certified and Certifying Physician Assistants, Disciplinary Policy and Appeals Policy.
+If you think you might be in violation of NCCPA policies or standards, read our Code of Conduct for Certified and Certifying PAs and PAs with the PA Emeritus Designation, Disciplinary Policy and Policies Governing the Consideration of Requests for Exceptions to Policy.
 These documents are good resources to make sure that you are following correct protocol.
-If you have any questions, you can e-mail our legal department.
+If you have any questions, you can email our Review and Appeals department.